 If the family is in the process of adopting the child when they are transferred, the Interstate Compact on the Placement of Children (ICPC) in both the child's home state and the receiving state would work together to facilitate that placement.
 A deploying family member will need to grant a power of attorney to their spouse, or another family member in the case of single-parent adoption.
 Military One Source provides a guide on parenting through deployment.

 Foster Family Support

-CP: Although foster children are physically placed in a family's home, the state still has legal custody of the child.
-For this reason, families receive regular supervision, and financial, medical and social work support from the state, and services the family or child needs such as therapy, respite, or medical care is provided by the state.
+Even when foster children are physically placed in a family's home, the state still has legal custody of the child.
+For this reason, families receive regular supervision, and financial, medical, and social work support from the state.
+Services the family or child needs such as therapy, respite, or medical care are also provided by the state.

-The AdoptUSKids publication Wherever My Family Is: That's Home! explains that military families may also utilize their Family Service Centers.
-These Centers are located on every major military installation to provide family support and advocacy services.
-Social workers at these centers are available for family and/or child counseling and treatment, as needed to strengthen family functioning, promote the prevention of child abuse, preserve and support families where abuse and neglect have occurred, and collaborate with state and local civilian social service agencies.
+AdoptUSKids explains that military families may also utilize their Family Service Centers.
+These Centers are located on every major military installation to provide family support and advocacy.
+Social workers at these centers are available for family and/or child counseling and treatment as needed to strengthen family functioning, promote the prevention of child abuse, preserve and support families where abuse and neglect have occurred, and collaborate with state and local civilian social service agencies.

 - Army - Army Community Service